Deardynd History, Family Crest & Coats of Arms

 The name Deardynd first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in the village of Dearden in the county of Lancashire.

 The surname Deardynd was first found in Lancashire at Dearden, near Edenfield, Bury where the name derives from the Old English word "deor" meaning "deer," and "denu", which meant "valley," collectively meaning "the valley of the deer."

 Early History of the Deardynd family

-Another 161 words (12 lines of text) covering the years 1281 and 1130 are included under the topic Early Deardynd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Deardynd research.
+Another 81 words (6 lines of text) covering the years 1281 and 1130 are included under the topic Early Deardynd History in all our PDF Extended History products and printed products wherever possible.

 Deardynd Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Deardynd has appeared include Dearden, Deardens, Durden, Dureden, Deardon and many more.

 Early Notables of the Deardynd family (pre 1700)